 VPN Vulnerabilities

-Many remote workers use Virtual Private Networks (VPNs) to connect to corporate networks.
+Several remote workers utilize Virtual Private Networks (VPNs) to access company networks.
 However, VPNs can have vulnerabilities that cybercriminals can exploit.
-In 2019, a critical vulnerability was found in Pulse Secure VPN, used by many organizations, which allowed attackers to gain access to corporate networks.
+In 2019, a severe vulnerability in Pulse Secure VPN, which large organizations widely used, could be exploited by an attacker who could bypass access control to access corporate networks.

 Mitigating Cybersecurity Risks in Remote Work